Note: Organizations and Workspaces are available only on the Team plan and above.

 - Fast and flexible - Build without worrying about breaking others’ work

-- Secure by default - Your flows and data stay private
+- Secure by default - Your workflows and data stay private

-- Production-ready - Run production flows that you maintain
+- Production-ready - Run production workflows that you maintain

 - Safe experimentation - Test ideas without affecting your team